-The assume rule assumes that a formula e is true at a given point in the program's execution.
-The rule differs from the rule for assert statements in that it assumes the validity of e and then makes e part of the consequent.
-Because there is no obligation to prove e for an assume statement, e may not hold for all states that satisfy P and, as a result, the assume may evaluate to e.
+The assume rule differs from the assert rule in that it assumes the validity of e and then makes e part of the postcondition.
+Because there is no obligation to prove e for an assume statement, e may not hold for all states that satisfy P and, as a result, the assume may evaluate to ba.
 However, by design, we allow assume statements to fail in the dynamic original semantics.

-The relax rule specifies that a relax statement is a no-op and does not change the program's state in the original semantics.
-However, the current state of the program must also still satisfy e in order to be consistent with our definition of relaxation.
-The rule reuses the rule for assert to enforce this and prevent the dynamic semantics from evaluating to wr.
+The relax rule specifies that a relax statement is a no-op that does not change the program's state in the original semantics.
+Our definition of relaxation, however, requires that the original execution must still satisfy e.
+To enforce this constraint, the rule reuses the rule for the assert statement.